 Many workplace accidents are caused by unsafe behaviour.
 Managers in industrial workplaces have a duty to identify and reduce the causes of unsafe behaviour.
 Behavioural Based Safety (BBS) training provides managers with the skills they need to create a safer working environment.

 The Behavioural Safety Training in Industry for Managers is an online BBS course aimed at educating managers on techniques they can use to recognise and minimise unsafe behaviour.
-Participants who successfully complete this course will be awarded an internationally recognised CPD approved certificate.
+Participants who successfully complete this course will be awarded an internationally recognised CPD certified certificate.

 5. First Aid Training